jsh/git-paleontology/README.md

 # git-paleontology

 Exploring the evolution of git

 [Here are the slides.](https://goo.gl/alB0k4)

-To play with this, begin thus:
+To play with the examples, begin thus:

 ```bash
 git clone https://github.com/jsh/git-paleontology.git
 cd git-paleontology